Power Pack: Alex, New Warriors and the Future Foundation

 The Kymellians had given Alex the ability to absorb the powers of his siblings into himself and thus use them all.
 With these powers, he joined the New Warriors superhero group under the name Powerpax, later Powerhouse.
 This caused some friction with Alex's brother and sisters; even their parents noticed the heightened levels of hostility and forced the children to see a psychologist.
 Alex eventually gave the others' powers back; the four reverted to their original names (except Alex, who named himself Zero-G and Julie, who was now called Starstreak, the name Katie had chosen when she had Julie's powers).
 Speedball later tried to recruit Alex back into the New Warriors.
 Alex politely refused, citing the conflicts his membership would cause among his siblings, though Katie offered her services, to Speedball's chagrin.

 At some point outside of any published story, their parents discovered that the children had superpowers and were active as superheroes.
 Why Power Pack's parents could now retain this information without suffering mental trauma and insanity – thanks to telepathic manipulation by Byrel Whitemane that had previously been established as impossible to circumvent – has not been explained.

 Following the events of the 2000 mini-series, Julie left the family home in unrevealed circumstances to try to become an actress in Los Angeles.
 Despite Julie's departure from Power Pack, the team defeats Big Wheel.
 Katie is later seen in costume having beaten several A.I.M. agents unconscious, when Flatman and Doorman offered her membership in the Great Lakes Avengers but she declined, and Power Pack fight Grizzly in New Jersey, a sighting which is used as his alibi against charges that he robbed Madison Square Garden.

-During Marvel's Civil War event, Alex's codename Powerhouse was briefly mentioned by Hindsight Lad, an ex-teammate responsible for outing the secret identities of many New Warriors.
+During Marvel's Civil War event, Alex's codename Powerhouse was briefly mentioned by Hindsight Lad, an ex-teammate who exposed the secret identities of many New Warriors.
 Alex is one of the 142 registered superheroes who appear on the cover of the comic book Avengers: The Initiative #1.

 He later joined Reed Richards' Future Foundation project, which allowed gifted children living within the Baxter Building to map out the outlook for their generation.